Registry of Persons Ineligible for Employment

 Schools may now request access the Registry.
 Public school districts and charter schools can request access through their existing TEAL accounts.
 Private schools accredited by the Texas Private School Accreditation Commission (TEPSAC) should request a TEAL login account and then request access to the Registry application.
 Other private schools should submit a Help Desk ticket.

 3. Will public schools be able to see Registry information by using the fingerprinting "green screen."

 Yes, the Registry status will also be listed as a new field in the fingerprinting upload results.
 Therefore, whenever a school district uploads names in the fingerprinting green screen, the system will return the fingerprinting status and the registry status.

 4. What should public schools do if an applicant for employment or current employee is listed on the Registry?

 School districts, districts of innovation, charter schools, regional education service centers and shared services arrangements must fire or refuse to hire any individual listed on the registry of persons ineligible to work in public schools.
 Failure to do so can result in a material violation of a charter school’s charter, termination of a district’s designation as a district of innovation, a special accreditation investigation and resulting sanctions for a school district, and SBEC discipline of individual certified administrators.

 5. If a certified educator is under investigation by the State Board for Educator Certification (SBEC), will his or her name also appear as “Under Investigation” on the Registry or the public webpage?

-No, the “Under Investigation” status on the TEAL Registry application or public webpage refers only to non-certified individuals who are under investigation by TEA based on allegations that the individual abused or was involved in an inappropriate relationship with a student or minor.
-The “Under Investigations” notation means that an allegation of misconduct is currently being investigated by TEA and that the individual’s employability status has not been determined.
+The “Under Investigation” status on the TEAL Registry application for schools refers only to non-certified individuals who are under investigation by TEA based on allegations that the individual abused or was involved in an inappropriate relationship with a student or minor.
+The “Under Investigation” notation means that an allegation of misconduct is currently being investigated by TEA and that the individual’s employability status has not yet been determined.